shirinadan/git-merge-conflict-demo/README.md

-### This is the student copy for Full Stack Workshop Sprinternship 2026
-We separate each day as branches.
+This is the student copy for Full Stack Workshop Sprinternship 2026.
+We have separated each day into branches.